MohamedAbdalfatah/celescope/README.md

 # Create a Mapfile
-Mapfile is a Required tab-delimited text file with at least three columns.
+Mapfile is a Required tab-delimited text file to run celescope with at least three columns.
 Each line of mapfile represents paired-end fastq files.

 1st column: Fastq file prefix.
 2nd column: Fastq file directory path.